The Iron Furniture Guide

 How We're Making Green Iron

 Both cast and forged iron are extremely durable, corrosion-resistant, and strong.
 They require almost no maintenance outside of periodic cleaning.
-Here's some tips for keeping your base clean:
+Here's some tips for keeping your iron clean:

-- We recommend dusting your base once a week to remove contaminants.
+- We recommend dusting your base once a week.

-- If something spilled onto the material, wipe it off with a rag or sponge soaked in warm soapy water.
+- If something spilled, wipe it off with a rag or sponge soaked in warm soapy water.
 Avoid using harsher chemicals like bleach, as this will wear down the finish.

 - For additional protection, you can apply a light coating of non-abrasive car wax.
-This will serve to further ensure that finish is protected from sun damage, however this is unnecessary for any pieces that will not suffer prolonged exposure to direct sunlight.
+This will serve to further ensure that finish is protected from sun damage.